Taiwan’s largest natural gas-fired combined-cycle power plant, Datan (also known as Tatan or Dah-Tarn power plant), is located in Taoyuan…

 Subiya II contractors and suppliers

-The contract for Subiya II was won by a consortium of General Electric and Hyundai Heavy Industries in 2006; however, the contract was cancelled and the project was re-tendered.
+The contract for Subiya II was won by a consortium of General Electric and Hyundai Heavy Industries in 2006.
+However, the contract was cancelled and the project was re-tendered.
 The Kuwait MEW put out the tenders three times before awarding the final contract.

 In September 2009, the ministry awarded a $2.6bn contract to a consortium of Al-Rashed Group for Projects Holding, GE and Hyundai Heavy Industries (HHI) to build the Subiya II power plant.
-The facility is being developed in two phases.
+The facility was developed in two phases.
 The first phase has a 1,300MW capacity and is expected to be operational in 2011.
 A further 700MW will be added in the second phase, which is scheduled to come online in June 2012.
 Site preparation works began in October 2009.

 Engineering, procurement and construction (EPC) is being undertaken by HHI.
 Under the contract share of $1.3bn, GE will supply six Frame 9FA gas turbines, three steam turbines, nine generators and control protection systems.
 Once commercially operational in 2011, GE will also be responsible for operating and maintaining the plant for seven years.